 The main difference between cosmetic tattooing and body tattooing is the technique used and the ink compounds.
-Permanent makeup is described as ‘micro-pigmentation’ and involves using a fine needle to place ‘pigmented granules’ beneath the upper layers of the skin.
+SPMU is described as ‘micro-pigmentation’ and involves using a fine needle to place ‘pigmented granules’ beneath the upper layers of the skin.
 There are hundreds of shades of pigment available to match the skin as closely as possible.
 Body tattooing ink lacks natural pigmentation tones of the skin, and is placed deeper into the dermis

 Many people say eyebrows are your most important feature and studies have shown that eyebrows are more important than our eyes for making a lasting impression!

 As the number of Cosmetic Tattoos are on the rise in Australia, unfortunately so too are the number of clients who aren’t happy with their results.